 Policy C2: Provision of New Community Facilities

-Development proposals for the provision of new community facilities, or for extensions to existing facilities, will be supported where it is demonstrated that they:
+Development proposals for the provision of new community facilities (both new build and conversions of existing buildings), or for extensions to existing facilities, will be supported where it is demonstrated that they

 - are well related to residential areas or local facilities; and